Child who died in school coach crash was 10-year-old boy, police say

 Two children were taken to Bristol Royal Hospital for Children by air ambulance following the incident, while four other children and three adults remain in hospital in Somerset, a police spokesperson said.

+The crash happened on the A396 at Cutcombe Hill, between Wheddon Cross and Timberscombe, at about 3.15pm on Thursday.

-The vehicle left the road, overturned and came to rest about 20 feet (six metres) from the roadway, down a steep slope.
+The vehicle left the road, overturned and came to rest about 20ft (six metres) from the roadway, down a steep slope.

+An off-duty firefighter travelling behind the coach was able to start freeing passengers immediately.

 Recovery of the vehicle and collision investigation are complex, and police expect the road to remain closed for a considerable time.